‘We have been buried with Christ when we were baptised; by baptism too, we have been raised up with him.’ (Col2: 12)

 Preparation before Baptism Checklist

-- Complete Baptism Registration Form (form below)
+- Complete Baptism Registration Form (form available from the Parish Office)

 - Obtain Baptism date from Parish Office (usually four to six weeks notice)